Lesson 4: Hints and tips

 Commit changes using bulk CheckIn

-In the exercise solution code, you perform CheckIn operations in bulk to improve performance.
-This is accomplished by calling CheckIn less frequently.
-For most situations, avoid calling CheckIn on every object change because each causes a call to the SQL server.
-When making multiple modifications, a general rule of thumb is to check In 200 objects at a time.
+Tip: For most situations, avoid calling CheckIn on every object change because each causes a call to the SQL server.
+When making multiple modifications, a general rule of thumb is to check in 200 objects at a time.
 If more control is required over the list of objects to be checked in, use the CheckIn() method on a PISystem instance.
-For more information, see PISystem.Checkin Method.
+See PISystem.Checkin Method.

 -